SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of the most relaxing free things to do in San Francisco in May is to take a stroll in the Japanese Tea Gardens in Golden Gate Park.
 This impeccably manicured space is full of beautiful treasures at every turn, including a high-arching drum bridge, a Zen rock garden, a teahouse, a dwarf tree collection, and a five-story pagoda.

-You can visit the gardens at any time, but the free hours are Mondays, Wednesdays, and Fridays from 9 to 10am. here you will truly find peace from the hustle and bustle of the city.
+You can visit the gardens at any time, but the free entrance hours are Mondays, Wednesdays, and Fridays from 9 to 10 am.
+Once you're in, you can stay for as long as you'd like.
+Here you will truly find peace from the hustle and bustle of the city.

 >> More details on what you'll see